 Massachusetts Arrest Records and Warrant Search

-What is an Arrest Record?
+What is an Arrest Record in Massachusetts?

 In the state of Massachusetts, details on arrests and active warrants is a part of the cumulative and extensive Criminal Offender Record Information or CORI which includes data on all criminal court appearances of an individual, detentions to his name, convictions and serious criminal offenses.
 Every year, nearly 1.5 million CORI reports are issued all over the state.